steven-mcdonald/murakami_translators/README.md

 - ##### Selected Adverbs and Adjectives

   It is possible that a given translator may favour a given adjective or adverb.
-By selecting only those words with POS labels for adjectives and adverbs further features were added based on counts for adverbs such as 'very' and 'really' as well as for adjectives such as 'small' and 'good'
+By selecting only those words with POS labels for adjectives and adverbs, further features were added based on counts for adverbs such as 'very' and 'really' as well as for adjectives such as 'small' and 'good'

 - ##### Vader Sentiment Scores

-  Vader sentiment scores which give values for positive, negative and neutral for a text indicating it's sentiment.
+  Vader sentiment scores which give values for positive, negative and neutral for a text indicating its sentiment.
 It was considered likely that these features would potentially be more closely linked to the underlying themes of a book rather than a choice to change the sentiment by the translator.
 In any case, these features were tested initially to try to understand if they could play a role in the modelling

 - ##### Count Normalisation